genesis-community/bosh-genesis-kit/MANUAL.md

   format of `<major>.latest`.
 It will also take a `--fix` option to forcibly reinstall the stemcells.

+- `runtime-config` - Generates a new runtime config with the ability to inject two new, local administrator accounts into each and every BOSH-deployed VM.
+This will overwrite your existing runtime-config, without prompting, so be careful.

 # Examples

 Deploying BOSH director to vSphere